pgruener/public-ocr-api/README.md

     docker rm -f `docker container ls -f "ancestor=rspub/ocr-api:0.0.5" -q`

-Build the new one from the local directoy
+Build the new one from the local directory

     docker build -t rspub/ocr-api:0.0.5 .